 Analyze the origins of mankind as it evolved into West Africa's unique heritage and assess the facets of its culture that have influenced the lives of African-Americans.

-Describe the humiliation and terrifying experience of the Middle Passage and the effect of slavery on American History.
+Describe the experience of the Middle Passage and the effect of slavery on American History.

 Develop an appreciation for the role of class and gender in the shaping of America.

 Explain why the Civil War was perceived as a “total war” and evaluate its results.

 Develop an appreciation for the contributions that African-Americans have made to the development of America and the world in general.

 SS-1, SS-2, SS-4

 |Unit Tests, Final Exam, Skills Demonstration, Writing Assignments, Projects, Documented Essays|

 Means of accomplishing learning outcomes: